More About Tony Cai

-Tony Cai received his Ph.D. in mathematics from Cornell University in 1996 and is the Dorothy Silberberg Professor of Statistics at the Wharton School of the University of Pennsylvania.
-He is also a professor in the Applied Mathematics and Computational Science Graduate Group and an Associate Scholar of the Department of Biostatistics and Epidemiology in the School of Medicine at Penn.
+Tony Cai received his Ph.D. from Cornell University in 1996 and is the Daniel H. Silberberg Professor and Professor of Statistics at the Wharton School of the University of Pennsylvania.
+He is also a professor in the Applied Mathematics and Computational Science Graduate Group and an Associate Scholar of the Department of Biostatistics and Epidemiology in the Perelman School of Medicine at the University of Pennsylvania.

 He is the recipient of the 2008 COPSS Presidents' Award, given by the Committee of Presidents of Statistical Societies (the American Statistical Association, the Institute of Mathematical Statistics, the International Biometric Society ENAR, the International Biometric Society WNAR, and the Statistical Society of Canada).
-Here is an interview he gave after winning the COPSS Presidents' Award.
+See an interview here.
 The award citation is as follows.

 COPSS Presidents' Award Citation